 Prior to Budge, Sound Venture Productions in Ottawa had commissioned Canvas of War: The Art of World War Two (2000).
 The challenge for Michael with this film was to organize the presentation of a lot of different artists.
 He invited Seaton Findlay to help him: “Seaton and I worked on it to try to find a story because there was no story.
 There was hardly any thread to connect one artist to the other except for the fact that they were young Canadian artists going over to portray the war.”

 Many artists are interviewed and others evoked, including Pegi Nicol.
 Molly and Bruno Bobak are the most eloquent, both speaking with elegance and wit.
 Paradoxically, as one might say of the paintings themselves, the film is beautiful both in its visual style and through its sensitivity to its subject matter.
-After his film on Budge, Michael was to return to the subject of paintings—this time dealing with a little known Ottawa painter, Pegi Nicol MacLeod.
+After his film on Budge, Ostroff was to return to the subject of paintings—this time dealing with a little-known Ottawa painter, Pegi Nicol MacLeod.

 Indeed, the precise matching of image and comment is one of the film’s great accomplishments.
-When we hear her writing to her friend Marian about her abortion, we have a shot of a woman walking through a blustering day, a black hat pulled over her eyes; and when Pegi is sent out to British Columbia to paint the natives, as we hear her explaining that they didn’t like the white invaders, there is an accusational shot of a native woman walking past the camera.
-And as part of the opening montage, we see a vat of red paint being pulled into the screen, the toxicity from which will eventually kill her.
+When we hear her writing to her friend Marian about her abortion we have a shot of a woman walking through a blustering day, a black hat pulled over her eyes.
+When Pegi is sent out to British Columbia to paint the natives, as we hear her explaining that they didn’t like the white invaders, there is an accusational shot of a native woman walking past the camera.
+And as part of the opening montage, we see a vat of red paint being pulled into the screen, the toxicity of which will eventually kill her.

-Initially planned to contain dramatic re-enactments, when the budget couldn’t afford them, Michael personally re-wrote the script to deal with the absence.
-This proved to be an inspired decision, bestowing on the film a ghostly dimension.
+Initially planned to contain dramatic re-enactments, when the budget couldn’t afford them, Ostroff personally rewrote the script to deal with the absence.
+This proved to be an inspired decision bestowing on the film a ghostly dimension.
 As we see photographs and hear voices, always in dialogue with the paintings and aided at times by the haunting music of Ian Tamblyn, we get a strong sense of the presence of Pegi’s life and work even though, in terms of moving images or of her actual voice, she is absent from the film.

 Although modest in range, at the level of craft, the films of Michael Ostroff represent an extraordinary achievement.
-His early work brings to his utilitarian subjects not only the authenticity of lived lives, but also the authority of poetry.
+His early work brings to his utilitarian subjects not only the authenticity of lived lives but also the authority of poetry.
 His later films, more poetic in their subject matter, often display a musical organization which contests the historical simplicities of linear narrative.
-And they are all about communities and the search for communities: the communities of unions in the advocacy films, searching for the wider community of social justice; the community of artists in the public films, searching for the wider community of social acceptance—indeed, like Ostroff himself.
+Ostroff’s films are about the search for community through unions, among artists, or social advocates, in tandem with a search for wider social acceptance.